Aldactone Side Effects

-Cardiovascular side effects have included mainly hypovolemia, although the risk of hyperkalemia associated spironolactone has been important, especially in some patients with heart disease.
+Cardiovascular side effects have included mainly hypovolemia, although the risk of hyperkalemia associated spironolactone (the active ingredient contained in Aldactone) has been important, especially in some patients with heart disease.

 Hypersensitivity side effects have included rashes which occurred in about 1% of patients.
 Rare cases of eosinophilia, contact dermatitis and anaphylaxis have been reported.

 Gastrointestinal side effects have been minor.
 General abdominal discomfort, diarrhea, and vomiting were reported in less than 5% of patients.
 However, a case-controlled study has revealed that patients receiving spironolactone (the active ingredient contained in Aldactone) are at an increased risk (dose-related) of developing upper gastrointestinal adverse events such as gastric bleeding and gastric or duodenal ulcers.